iamabot001/fzone/README.md

 - `getpass` module is used to safely get the password from the terminal without echoing the password to the screen, in case it fails a warning is displayed
+- If no username and password are provided urls can not be scrapped
+- Password can be provided as an argument to automate the script but it may be logged in the shell history

 ### Installation